-The following standards apply:

-- o The benchmark for the analysis of critical points in shareholder meeting proposals is always the country-specific code.
+- The following standards apply: - The benchmark for the analysis of critical points in shareholder meeting proposals is always the country-specific code.
 In the case of companies listed on a German stock exchange, these are the requirements of the German Corporate Governance Code.
-In addition, the essential elements of recognized principles (e.g. OECD, ICGN) have to be taken into account when reviewing critical points. - o Reasons must be given for proposed amendments to the Articles of Association - o Applications that are submitted after the deadline and consequently cannot be analyzed in depth (ad-hoc applications) are viewed critically. - o Corporate governance issues not explicitly mentioned in the previous sections should also be reviewed against market best practice.
-This may also include other requests, e.g. for special audits. - o The development of best practices for responsible management of SRI/ESG issues should be encouraged.
-Non-financial reporting should also be based on the EU guidelines for reports on climate-relevant information. - o The company's diversity policy should be formulated and published.
+In addition, the essential elements of recognized principles (e.g. OECD, ICGN, UN Global Compact) have to be taken into account when reviewing critical points and to be applied to the relevant agenda items such as discharge, elections or shareholder motions; - Reasons must be given for proposed amendments to the Articles of Association - Applications that are submitted after the deadline and consequently cannot be analyzed in depth (ad-hoc applications) are viewed critically. - Corporate governance issues not explicitly mentioned in the previous sections should also be reviewed against market best practice.
+This may also include other requests, e.g. for special audits. - Sustainability reporting is carried out in accordance with established frameworks such as GRI. - The company's diversity policy should be formulated and published.
 The progress of implementation should be reported on regularly.